Neville Cenac: Honours

 On 18 January 2018, Cenac was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2018 Special Honours.

 Also in 2018, Cenac was appointed Grand Cross of the Order of Saint Lucia (GCSL), in his capacity as Chancellor of the Order.

+Works

+In 2024, Cenac published his autobiography, C’est L’huere – Crossing the Divide.